Cemetery Office: 402-643-4000 option 6

-The City of Seward owns three cemeteries.
+The City of Seward owns three cemeteries, please use the following link to search for records: Cemetery Map.
 A Cemetery Board is appointed by the Mayor and City Council to recommend and oversee rules and regulations pertaining to the Cemeteries

-The Anderson Cemetery is located two miles west of Seward on the north side of Highway 34.
+The Anderson Cemetery (Anderson QR Map) is located two miles west of Seward on the north side of Highway 34.
 James Anderson originally started this cemetery in the 1800’s and at that time he offered that anyone wishing to lay away their dead in this plot of ground were privileged to do so.
-The Andersen Cemetery was deeded to the City on May 15, 1951 by the then formed Anderson Cemetery Association.
+The Anderson Cemetery was deeded to the City on May 15, 1951 by the then formed Anderson Cemetery Association.

 Cemetery plots can be purchased at the Cemetery.

 Opening and Closing Graves

 Infant Traditional/Cremation: $275 (under 2 years old)

 Monument and Marker Fees

 Perpetual Care: 25% of burial space

 Sunday and Holiday Grave Opening: $290/hr (2 hr minimum)